-After the ecomomy gets restarted, there may be fewer jobs around than before.
+After the ecomomy gets restarted, there may be fewer jobs around.
 More applicants may be vieing for available vacancies.
 Anyone who has made use of their time wisely and improved their skills is probably ahead of the competition.

 There is a network of excellent German tutors worldwide offering their services.
 But where would you want your tutor to be be based?
 Is their location even relevant?
 A German tutor living in the same timezone helps.
 After all, you don’t want to sit in front of your computer screen at night because your German tutor works in America.
 The same goes for tutors located hours ahead of your own time zone.